Input Reduction Enhanced LLM-based Program Repair: Experiments Results

 \textbf{[Objective]:} We evaluate whether an LLM can automatically generate a reducer that preserves program failure while reducing the test input.
 The goal is to determine both the reliability of the generated reducer and the added value of pairing it with the \textit{ddmin} search, as opposed to relying solely on pure LLM test reduction.

-\textbf{[Experimental Design]:} We assess the reduction performance on \dataset, which contains 200 buggy C++ submissions drawn from 20 Atcoder Beginner Contest tasks.
-For each task, we prompt Qwen-Plus once, using a one-shot example (ABC330D) and the problem statement of the task to produce \texttt{reducer.py} (see Section \ref{subsec:reducer_gen}).
+\textbf{[Experimental Design]:} We assess the reduction performance on \dataset, which contains 200 buggy C++ submissions drawn from 20 AtCoder Beginner Contest tasks.
+For each task, we prompt Qwen2.5-Plus once, using a one-shot example (ABC330D) and the problem statement of the task to produce \texttt{reducer.py} (see Section \ref{subsec:reducer_gen}).
 The script then runs a \textit{ddmin} loop on the full failure-inducing test input to find a smaller input that still causes the output of the buggy and reference programs to differ.
-To test whether \textit{ddmin} is necessary, we add a pure-LLM baseline, where the same LLM tries to generate a shorter test input directly.
-A reduction is counted as ``Success'' when it finishes on time without errors, and the failure is preserved.
-We report the success rate and compression ratio by difficulty and visualize the distribution of compression ratios using a violin plot.
+To test whether \textit{ddmin} is necessary, we add a baseline named \textbf{pure-LLM}, where the same LLM tries to generate a shorter test input directly.
+Furthermore, we introduce a baseline named \textbf{\emph{ddmin}-only}, which directly applies the \emph{ddmin} algorithm to the failure-inducing test input, using spaces and newlines as delimiters.

+A reduction is counted as ``Success'' when it finishes on time without errors, and the failure is preserved, and returns a strictly smaller input.

-\textbf{[Experimental Results]:} Using the prompt template in Listing \ref{lst:reducer_prompt}, Qwen-Plus produced a syntactically valid \texttt{reducer.py} for all 200 buggy codes.
+\textbf{[Experimental Results]:} Using the prompt template in Listing \ref{lst:reducer_prompt}, Qwen2.5-Plus produced a syntactically valid \texttt{reducer.py} for all 200 buggy codes.
 Hence, all subsequent failures are due to the search phase rather than code-generation errors.
-Table~\ref{tab:rq1-reducer-comparison} shows that the LLM-generated reducers succeed on 95\% of the 200 buggy codes.
-All submissions of C-difficulty tasks are successfully reduced, while D-difficulty tasks and E \& F-difficulty tasks reach 96\% and 86\% success, respectively.
-In every failure, the \textit{ddmin} loop stopped without finding a smaller input, so the output equaled the original input.
-All the runs met the 60-second limitation.
+Tables~\ref{tab:rq1-reducer-by-difficulty} and \ref{tab:rq1-reducer-by-input} show that the LLM-generated reducers succeed on 95.0\% of the 200 buggy codes.
+All submissions of C-difficulty tasks are successfully reduced, while D-difficulty tasks and E \& F-difficulty tasks reach 96.2\% and 88.3\% success, respectively.
+10 of 200 forwarded the unreduced case to the repair phase, and in all 10 cases, the \emph{ddmin} loop did not yield a shorter candidate before the time limit.
+The figure in README of our repository lists all 20 synthesized reducers, highlighting their structural decompositions and preserved semantic invariants.